pixelfed/docs/running-pixelfed/installation.md

 - Set `DB_HOST` to the IP of the machine
 - Set `DB_PORT` to the port on which your database server is exposed

+Alternatively, if you are using a Unix socket:

+- Set `DB_SOCKET` to the path of the socket, e.g. `/run/mysqld/mysqld.sock`

 To connect to the database you created:

 - Set `DB_DATABASE` to the name of the database created for Pixelfed